wptrainingteam/learn-wp-content/tutorials/theme-json-classic-themes.md

 # Theme.json in classic themes

+## Learning Outcomes

+1. Learn how adding a theme.json affects a classic theme
+2. Use theme.json to enable Block Editor supports

+## Comprehension Questions

+1. What is the major benefit of adding a theme.json to a classic theme?
+2. What is the name of the PHP functionality that can be replaced by using theme.json?
+3. What should you be aware of when adding a theme.json to a classic theme?

 ## Outline

 - Quick Overview of theme.json, what it is, what it can do
     - highlights, and link back to theme.json tutorial
 - What happens when you add a theme.json to a classic theme
     - How does theme.json affect an existing classic theme
     - The WordPress theme.json presets are enabled when adding a theme.json to a classic theme
 - Where to go for more information

 ## Introduction